rmwc/rmwc/README.md

 # RMWC - React Material Web Components

-💥 Attention: This project is currently receiving limited support.
-Issues may not be responded too.
-If you're interested in helping with maintenance and becoming a contributor or maintainer, please message me.
+⚡️ Attention: This project is currently being brought back to life.
+If you're interested in helping with maintenance and becoming a contributor or maintainer, please message on Discord.

 RMWC is a React UI Kit built on Google's official Material Components Web library v5.x.x [https://rmwc.io/](https://rmwc.io/)